-Egyptian President Anwar Sadat's Middle East peace initiative has received several setbacks since his visit to Israel.
+Background: Egyptian President Anwar Sadat's Middle East peace initiative has received several setbacks since his visit to Israel.
 Syria and the Palestinian Liberation Organisation have both rejected invitations to attend his proposed Cairo summit - and by Tuesday (29 November) Israeli had been the only party to accept.
 Meanwhile Arab leaders opposed to President Sadat's peace initiative have planned a summit meeting of their own to be held in Libya later this week.
 And in the United Nations General Assembly the PLO representative made it plain how his organisation views President Sadat's peace initiative.

 SYNOPSIS: Speaking during a debate at the Assembly on Monday (28 November) PLO representative Mr. Farouk Qaddoumi said President Sadat's visit to Israel had taken place at a time when extremists had taken power in Israel.
 In a reference to israeli Prime Minister, Menachem Begin, he said the Israeli extremists were led by a terrorist who called occupied Arab lands "liberated territories".